Oklahoma Drops Some Claims To 'Refocus' Lawsuit Against Opioid Makers

 Alexandra Lahav, a law professor at the University of Connecticut, said, "I think it's possible that [the state] might think that they don't have sufficient evidence against these defendants, as opposed to the Purdue defendant."

-"There's particularly bad evidence against Purdue, both depositions of members of the Sackler family and disparaging e-mails," Lahav said.
-"I don't know what evidence there is with respect to Johnson & Johnson and Tiva.
+"There's particularly bad evidence against Purdue, both depositions of members of the Sackler family and disparaging emails," Lahav said.
+"I don't know what evidence there is with respect to Johnson & Johnson and Teva.
 It's possible that they're looking at a lower verdict than they would if Purdue ... is out of the picture."

 The filing by Hunter's team on Thursday effectively suspended claims by Oklahoma that drug companies committed fraud, deceit, enjoyed "unjust enrichment" or made false claims for compensation under the state's Medicaid program.